noamrubin22/finalproject/README.md

   https://soundcloud.com/stream

 * **External components**
   None!
-The only function that is needed is the Web Audio API, but this is a build-in function in JavaScript.
+The only function that is needed (for now) is the Web Audio API, but this is a build-in function in JavaScript.
 The documentation can be found here: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API

 * **Similar visualizations**
   * Frequency barchart: